-The qualifying period under Health Insurance Act is the day of falling ill and the following 9 ordinary weekdays.
-The qualifying period under Health Insurance Act in the event of recurrence of the same illness within 30 days is the day of falling ill (see clause 7, relapse).
+The qualifying period under the Sickness Insurance Act is the day of falling ill and the following 9 ordinary weekdays.
+The qualifying period under the Sickness Insurance Act in the event of recurrence of the same illness within 30 days is the day of falling ill (see clause 7, relapse).